 The provision of a BS 5839 Part 6 coverage Type LD2 Grade D1 standard fire alarm is recommended in all Plots.
-This will comprise hardwired and interlinked smoke detection in the staircase at ground and first floor levels respectively, along with heat and smoke detection in the LKD.
+This will comprise hardwired and interlinked smoke detection in the hallway at ground floor level and in the landing areas at first and second floor levels respectively, with heat detection in the kitchen.